kelceydamage/AV00/README.md

 # Version 1 Outstanding Goals
 ## TODO - High Level
-* [ ] Create a desktop application to view telemery over WIFI.
+* [ ] Create a desktop application to view telemery over WIFI. - Halted for now due to this issue https://github.com/xamarin/Xamarin.Forms/issues/10818

 ## TODO - Embedded Software (Services)
 * [ ] Update the DeviceRegistry to be useful.